-Some states, including California, may be referred to as closed record states because most criminal records are not readily available to the public.
+Some states, including California, are referred to as closed record states because most criminal records are not readily available to the public.
 Although this makes checking an attendant’s history more challenging than in other states, a background check can still be conducted.

 Below are strategies for conducting a background check yourself, followed by options available if you hire others to perform these duties.
 Some caregivers may find that a combination of the two options works best.

 Conducting a Background Check Yourself